plabel/wa-todo-list/README.md

 There will be all kinds of tests, unit, integration and maybe components and e2e.

 Here is how I'll do it
-- quickly with create express I'll make a node/express backend with prisma/sqlite that handles restfully the CRUD operations, logging with PINO (with jest unit tests and supertest integration tests of course)
+- Create a custom useRestClient()
+  - create and use client.create()
+  - create and use client.delete()
+  - create and use client.getMany()
+  - create and use client.updateOne()
+  - handle errors gracefully with snackbar alerts
+  - handle rest success with snackbar success
 - Then maybe
-  - component tests with storybook plus showcase
+  - integration tests with supertest
   - e2e tests with cypress video demo being a cypress run
+  - component tests with cypress

 I'll deliver it with a clean readme and video demo and will try running it again from scratch.